 The evidence collected alongside these monitoring activities is very useful in order to trigger actions for improving the effectiveness of the respective bodies in performing their tasks in the field of safety and/or interoperability.

-The Agency, as an independent European system authority, contributes to rail research ensuring where possible coherence of research projects with the EU framework.
+The Agency, as an independent European system authority, contributes to rail research and innovation ensuring where possible coherence of research projects with the EU framework.

-The Agency is involved in research for the following reasons:
+The Agency is involved in research and innovation for the following reasons:

 - To influence research and innovation so that they support the policies and framework of a Single European Railway Area.

 - To provide the Commission and the Europe’s Rail Joint Undertaking with independent specialist railway knowledge.
 There are legislative requirements for ERA involvement in the Single Basic Act.

 - To advise as regards the System Pillar and contribute to defining target system in regulatory requirements;

 - To steer research and innovation according to ERA strategic statements.